About

 The Japanese principle of kaizen—continuous, intentional refinement—shapes how I work and why I chose it as part of the name for this practice.

 Kaizen is not about reinvention.
-It is about the discipline of getting clearer, more honest, and more coherent over time.
+It is about the discipline of getting clearer, more honest, and more coherent across time.
 That is the practice I bring to every engagement.

 Work With Me